Bupa: Early history

 Bupa (originally the British United Provident Association) was established in 1947 when seventeen British provident associations joined to provide healthcare for the general public.
 The firm is a private company limited by guarantee; it has no shareholders, and any profits (after tax) are reinvested in the business.

 The services offered by Bupa began as private medical insurance, offering policies to individuals, companies and other organisations, and eventually expanded to include privately run hospitals, outpatient clinics, health assessments, GP services, dental centres, digital health, aged care and other health services.

 Growth and international expansion

 1970s

 Bupa has expanded internationally from its UK operations.
 Malta was the site of Bupa's first overseas business in 1971 and it started insurance operations in Hong Kong in 1976.

 1980s

 In 1982, Bupa International was launched to provide worldwide medical cover to people working outside their home country.
 This business division is now branded as 'Bupa Global'.

-In 1989, Bupa acquired 'Sanitas S.A. de Seguros, now Spain's second largest private medical insurer.
+In 1989, Bupa acquired 'Sanitas S.A. de Seguros, Spain's second largest private medical insurer.
 This has expanded to become a combined health insurance, hospital, clinic, dental and aged care business operating under the Sanitas brand.